Become a J.E.D.I. Padawan: Microaggressions and Unconscious Bias Training

 Information about the J.E.D.I.
 Knight mini-fellowship program: The J.E.D.I Knight mini-fellowship program is focused on skills and includes teamwork and fieldwork.
 The J.E.D.I Knight mini-fellowship training follows the Stanford quarter calendar ( Winter, Spring, or Fall quarter).
 Each quarter is a ten-week period and mini-fellows are expected to complete the mini-fellowship training in one quarter.

 J.E.D.I.
 TEAMWORK: In this part, through small groups, learners will have opportunities to learn and practice the skills involved in fostering respectful professional interactions in the workplace.
 Learners will learn through completing an elective module, expert talks with discussion boards.
 Skill practice will occur in small groups through role-playing.
 The anticipated time commitment is six hours.

 J.E.D.I.
 FIELDWORK: Each learner will complete a mentored field project on a topic of their own choice as relates to this content realm.
 On completion of the project, mini-fellows will write and submit a one-page thesis and do a ‘Ted-talk’ style presentation about their project to the other J.E.D.I. fellows.
 The anticipated time commitment is forty hours.

 The Stanford Justice, Equity, Diversity, and Inclusion (J.E.D.I) virtual mini-fellowship for healthcare professionals everywhere was successfully launched in the Fall 2021 Quarter.
-Our first cohort will be completing their training by Tuesday, December 21, 2021.
-Applications are now open for the Winter 2022 Quarter (starting on Jan.
-11 and ending on March 19, 2022).
-If interested, please complete the online application, using Apply Now button below.
+Our first cohort successfully completed their training early in 2022.